 dig CAA yourdomain.com +short

-If records exist but exclude your host’s CA, add at the DNS provider:
+If records exist but exclude your host’s CA, add the right ones at your DNS provider.
+For a host on Let’s Encrypt and/or Google Trust Services:

 yourdomain.com.
 3600 IN CAA 0 issue "letsencrypt.org"